When it comes to the history of HBO’s

 The show’s creators have already said that following his season five absence we will see a much more powerful Bran (equivalent to Luke’s jump in abilities from

 Maybe you think I’m being harsh on dragons and the followers of R’hollor, but Melisandre does not see Bran and the Three-Eyed Raven as heroes of the living.
 In her fires, she sees a vision that is 100% the two of them, and thinks they must be the champions of the Great Other.
 And while we may still be skeptical of the methods of the Three-Eyed Raven and the Children (hmm, that’s good paste), given that all the legends of The Long Night have more-or-less been proven true, we can trust that the Children fought them once and are not on their side (plus the Three-Eyed Raven is

 almost definitely a Targaryen).

-So, if they are not the enemy of the White Walkers, what to make of this quote from the Three-Eyed Raven to Bran in A Dance With Dragons then?
+So, if they are not the enemy of the White Walkers, what to make of this quote from the Three-Eyed Raven to Bran in

 “Never fear the darkness, Bran.”
 The lord’s words were accompanied by a faint rustling of wood and leaf, a slight twisting of his head.
 “The strongest trees are rooted in the dark places of the earth.
 Darkness will be your cloak, your shield, your mother’s milk.
 Darkness will make you strong.”